 Small companies constantly strive to boost the morale and confidence of their employees.
 An energizing and motivating town hall meeting can do the trick.

 - Welcome or opening address by a senior leader

-- Company updates: Given by the CEO, it can include statistics, KPIs, financials, company wins, etc. These updates will prepare the team to plan actions for the next month and keep employees engaged.
+- Company updates: Given by the CEO or the leadership team, it can include statistics, KPIs, financials, company values, wins, etc.

-- Shout-outs: Recognising team members/individuals who have performed exceptionally can prove to be great morale boosters.
+- Shout-outs: Recognizing team members/individuals who have performed exceptionally can be a great morale booster.

-- Q&A: The last part of the meeting agenda should be Q&A, where employees are free to question the leadership about company plans and decisions.
+- Q&A: The last part of the meeting agenda should be Q&A, where employees are free to question the leadership.

-- Welcome, celebrations, announcements, and FYIs by senior leadership or the CEO
+- Welcome, celebrations, announcements, and FYIs by the leadership team or the CEO

 - Initiatives in focus, presented by team leaders